 GROUP EXERCISE CLASS DESCRIPTIONS

 A fun and effective opportunity to strength train in a small group setting using barbells and free-weight plates.
-Instructors will impart safe and effective exercises that will contribute to the improvement in strength, positive changes in body composition relative to muscle mass and increased confidence in free weight training.
+Instructors will impart safe and effective exercises that will contribute to the improvement in strength, positive changes in body composition relative to muscle mass, and increased confidence in free weight training.
 Join us in helping you achieve an improvement in overall strength.
-Orientation necessary prior to attending class.

 Combines martial arts techniques with fast-paced cardio.
 This high-energy workout challenges you no matter your level of fitness.
 Build stamina, improve coordination and flexibility, and burn calories as you build lean muscle with this fun and challenging workout.